Cash Basis

 Comparing the Cash and Accruals Bases

-The Accruals Basis is used for larger businesses because it more accurately matches the sale with the cost of the sale in the same accounting period, which makes financial reporting more meaningful.
+The accruals basis is used for larger businesses because it more accurately matches the sale with the cost of the sale in the same accounting period, which makes financial reporting more meaningful.
 Of course, this requires more accounting expertise to get it right.
-The accruals basis is also a legal requirement for larger business.
 Limited companies must use the accruals basis by law.

 Conclusion